 The logic behind this is that, in general, people who handled their credit poorly in the past will continue to handle it poorly in the future.
 In contrast, someone diligent with paying down their debt will continue to be diligent in the future.
-Banks and lenders would much prefer to lend money to these kinds of people, which is why they want proof of your credit score.
+Banks and lenders would much prefer to lend money to people with an excellent financial track record, which is why they want proof of your credit score.

 How is my Credit Score Calculated?

-A credit score is generally calculated by using five key criteria:
+A credit bureau will calculate your score using these five criteria:

-- First, 35% of your credit score (the largest chunk) is made up of your payment history.
+- First, 35% of your credit score (the most significant chunk) is your payment history.
 Your payment history considers how good you have been with paying off any debt or credit on time.

-- 15% of your credit score is made up of the length of your credit history.
+- 15% of your credit score is the length of your credit history.
 The longer you have maintained credit, the more data there is to track, leading to an increased credit score.

-- 5% being the final piece of your credit score, reflects public records.
+5%, the final piece of your credit score, reflects public records.
 This chunk of your score considers any previous bankruptcies or other issues.
-Any of these issues would decrease your score.
+Any of these issues on your public record will decrease your score.